Books and Websites

 Dr. Art’s Guide to Planet Earth: For Earthlings Ages 12 to 120 by Art Sussman, Ph.D., illustrated by Emiko Koike (WestEd Publishing, 2000) A systems approach to how the earth works that is compelling, well-organized and understandable.
 There are also recommendations for what young people can do to help save the planet.

 Generation Green: The Ultimate Teen Guide to Living an Eco-Friendly Life by Linda Silvertsen (Simon Pulse, 2008).
-Young Adult.
-Generation Green offers dozens of tips on how teens can do their part to help save the earth
+Ages 12 and up.
+Generation Green offers dozens of tips on how teens can do their part to help save the earth.

 Plant a tree